 ISVWorld primarily focuses on collecting company data.
 Contact data is included in all our subscriptions, but it comes from 3rd party sources.

-We feel that finding ISVs is the main challenge in the Industry.
-So, that is the product focus we've set for ourselves.
-Our aim is to provide the best market intelligence tool on the software industry.
+We feel that finding ISVs is the main challenge in this Industry.
+As a result, that is the product focus we've set for ourselves.
+ISVWorld is the best Software Vendor intelligence tool in the software industry.
 Once the ISVs/Companies have been identified there are other contact data providers who can supplement our company data with contact data.
 Therefore, we evaluate and partner with a number of contact information providers to provide contact data to our customers.
-Currently we actively work with Zoominfo (online and offline), Clearbit & FULL DATA (offline and for dual validation only).
+Currently, we actively work with Cognism (online and offline), Clearbit & FULL DATA (offline and for dual validation only).

-Often in the software industry a distinction is being made between Industries, sometimes called verticals, and Application Domains, more often called horizontals, domains or application types.
-Application Domains usually offer functionality applicable across multiple industries, while Industries focus on suporting business processes in a specific industry or profession.
+In the software industry usually a distinction is being made between Industries, sometimes called verticals, and Application Domains, more often called horizontals, domains or application types.
+Application Domains usually offer functionality applicable across multiple industries, while Industries focus on supporting business processes in a specific industry or profession.

-Examples of Application Domains: Human Resource Management, Security software, CRM software, Accounting Software.
+Examples of Application Domains: Human Resource Management, Security software, CRM software, and Accounting Software.

-Examples of Industries: Financial Services, Healthcare, Manufacturing, Retail, Energy.
+Examples of Industries: Financial Services, Healthcare, Manufacturing, Retail, and Energy.

 You can see our full taxonomy of Industries and Applications here.

-All content in our data base is collected and generated automatically from a wide variety of sources.
-While it is our aim to have all company information as complete and accurate as possible, certain information (e.g., products, key people) is particularly hard to (a) make a clean extract for and (b) keep up to date.
-Other information is easier but remember our technology always has to make choices on which content best represents a certain software vendor.
+All content in our database is collected and generated automatically from a wide variety of sources.
+While we aim to have all company information as complete and accurate as possible, certain information (e.g., products, key people) is particularly hard to (a) make a clean extract for and (b) keep up to date.
+Other information is easier but nevertheless our technology always has to make choices on which content best represents a certain software vendor.

 Company profiles are created based on a number of AI and Machine learning mechanisms that are updated continuously.
 Therefore, it is not possible to manually change and update information for a specific company.
 The information on any company in our database will be updated automatically, once enough (new and updated) information about it is collected.